freerware/workfx/README.md

 In order to transition to modules gracefully, we adhered to the [best practice recommendations][modules-wiki] authored by the Golang team.

-## Release information

-Versions `1.x.x` and `2.x.x` are no longer supported.
-Please upgrade to `4.x.x+` to receive the latest and greatest features of work units!

 ## Contribute